haithemnini/SchoolDocPro/README.md

 # SchoolDocPro
-**SchoolDocPro**  is a system aimed at facilitating the process of managing, organizing and keeping documents, documents and administrative files within the institution
+*SchoolDocPro*  is a system aimed at facilitating the process of managing, organizing and keeping documents, documents and administrative files within the institution.

 Submitted by: **Haithem Nini**